 On this day in Hip Hop history, Slick Rick released his final studio LP, The Art of Story Telling.

-Mostly produced by DJ Clark Kent and Kid Capri, this album featured guest verses from the likes of Redman, Rev Run, Outkast, Nas, Raekwon, and Snoop Dogg.
+Produced mainly by DJ Clark Kent and Kid Capri, this album featured guest verses from Redman, Rev Run, Outkast, Nas, Raekwon, and Snoop Dogg.

 Critically the album has been hailed as the only proper sequel to his breakthrough debut album, The Great Adventures Of Slick Rick.
-Due to continuous run ins with the law, the public was never really able to fully experience Slick Rick as an artist.
+Due to continuous run-ins with the law, the public could never fully experience Slick Rick as an artist.
 For the same reason, the world will never know what his outstanding ability and outspoken persona could have done for Hip Hop culture.
 What is apparent is that when the master storyteller has the time, he can pen and deliver a masterpiece.